How to Become a Data Scientist Without a Degree: Step-by-Step Guide

 3. Build a Portfolio

-Then, once you have the skills and experience necessary, it’s time to start building your portfolio.
+Once you have the skills and experience necessary, it’s time to start building your portfolio so you can land your first data science job.
 Your portfolio should showcase the projects you’ve worked on and the skills you have developed.
 For each project, be sure to include a description of what you did, the data you used, and the results you achieved.

 Additionally, if possible, include links to any code you wrote or visualizations you created.
 By having a strong portfolio, you’ll be able to demonstrate to potential employers that you have the skills and experience necessary to be a successful data scientist.